Harnessing the Power of the Mandibular Movement

 An accurate measure of total sleep time

-JAWAC-powered home sleep tests are industry leaders in the measure of sleep duration.
-Indeed, the JAWAC technology is a good indicator of the activation of the central nervous system.
-The total sleep time measured with the JAWAC sensor correlates with the time measured by EEG.
-A more accurate total sleep time is essential to provide a trustworthy AHI or RDI you can rely on.
+JAWAC is an industry leading measure of sleep and wake.
+Indeed, JAWAC measures the activation of the central nervous system thanks to what we call ‘Nervous Gnathic Twitch’ (NGT).
+‘Gnathic Twitch’ because it measures a pattern of sudden jaw movements, and ‘Nervous’ because it reveals an activation of the CNS (i.e., an arousal).
+The total sleep time measured with JAWAC correlates strongly with the time measured by EEG (R = .93*).
+A more accurate total sleep time is essential to provide a AHI or RDI you can trust.

 Contrary to other technology used in-home sleep tests, the JAWAC sensor can be used with virtually any patient, even those with an altered peripheral vascular system or who cannot support abdominal belts.

-The JAWAC sensor can assess oral breathing and mouth opening during a simple home sleep test.
+The JAWAC sensor measures the Mouth Opening to assess oral breathing during a simple home sleep test.
 Oral breathing is a potential cause of sleep apnea in children and a cause of many OSA (Obstructive Sleep Apnea) treatments’ failure.

 RERAs, RDI, … Why does Respiratory Effort Matter ?

 Respiratory effort is a hallmark of OSA (Obstructive Sleep Apnea).
 Indeed, as central apnea events are due to temporary central neurologic failures to breathe, they are not associated with an increased respiratory effort.
 Obstructive apnea events, however, result from an obstruction somewhere along the respiratory airways leading to a build-up of respiratory effort to try to force-open the airways.
 Respiratory effort is essential to differentiate between central, mixed and obstructive events correctly.